JoeTonDev/rust-actix/README.md

-Rust web APIs using Actix.
+REST APIs using Rust with Actix Web.